Tencent/rapidjson/doc/internals.md

 rather than several pop/push operations in the direct implementation.
 This also makes the estimation of stack size more easier.

-The states diagra is shown as follows:
+The state diagram is shown as follows:

 ![State Diagram](diagram/iterative-parser-states-diagram.png)